-Last May, I wrote a Memo about the need for full disclosure on grading reports issues by gemological laboratories when it comes to post-growth treatments of laboratory-grown diamonds.
+Last May, I wrote a Memo about the need for full disclosure on grading reports issued by gemological laboratories when it comes to post-growth treatments of laboratory-grown diamonds.
 That has not changed.
 What is changing is an emerging pattern of “undisclosed” natural diamonds being mixed with laboratory-grown diamonds in jewelry.
-It is a new and different conversation to have around disclosures, testing and ethics.
+It is a new and different conversation to have around disclosures, testing, and ethics.

 As an industry, we have trained our focus on the undisclosed laboratory-grown diamonds and their detection, especially melee.
 It is counterintuitive to think about natural diamonds being mixed in with laboratory-grown diamonds.
 As an industry what do we do about it?

 Some may argue that a consumer buying a piece of laboratory-grown diamond jewelry is getting an “upgrade” if they have a few natural diamonds sprinkled in with their laboratory-grown diamonds.
 But what if that consumer does not want natural diamonds?